The Kickback (band)

 The Kickback is an American indie rock band currently based in Chicago, Illinois.
-The quartet consists of lead Billy Yost, guitarist Jonny Ifergan, and bassist Daniel Leu.
-They released their debut LP, Sorry All Over the Place, on September 18, 2015 via Jullian Records.
-The album was recorded by Jim Eno (the drummer for Spoon) at his studio Public Hi-Fi in Austin, Texas.
-Rolling Stone says The Kickback "conjures the very best parts of The Veils and The Walkmen and The Killers, writing lean, nervy songs that snarl and snap."
-Their sophomore album Weddings & Funerals was released on July 14, 2017.
-They have also released a clutch of EPs.
+The trio consists of lead Billy Yost, guitarist Jonny Ifergan, and bassist Daniel Leu.
+They released their debut LP, Sorry All Over the Place, on September 18, 2015, via Jullian Records.
+The album was recorded by Jim Eno (drummer of Spoon) at his studio Public Hi-Fi in Austin, Texas.
+Rolling Stone wrote The Kickback "conjures the very best parts of The Veils and The Walkmen and The Killers, writing lean, nervy songs that snarl and snap."

 History

 The group was formed as singer/guitarist Billy Yost's "first attempt to get a 'college band thing' going" at the University of South Dakota in Vermillion, South Dakota.
 The band name was chosen after Yost's readings on the Enron scandal while attending the university.

 Early years

-The story begins in 2009 when Billy and Danny Yost and Zach Verdoorn decided to leave their South Dakota home and move to Chicago."I was terrified about making the move ...
-I loved where I grew up.
-I spent a lot of time there writing songs for this record, and figuring out what I had to offer.
-But I needed a bigger pool of musicians who I had things in common with musically", he has stated.
-Upon arriving in Chicago, Yost assembled the band through Craigslist ads, weathering a series of changes until the band arrived at the current lineup.
-Despite Yost's status as the founding member and primary songwriter, The Kickback is a truly collaborative effort built around each member’s artistic vision.
+The Kickback was initially conceived as a three-piece band formed by Billy Yost during his freshman year at the University of South Dakota.
+His brother Danny joined on drums a year later along with Yost's bandmate Zach Verdoorn, and the trio would eventually relocate to Chicago in 2009 to pursue music together.